gcziprusz/NeuralNest/dict.md

 # A
 - Activation function
   - An activation function is a mathematical operation applied to the output of a neuron in a neural network.
 It determines whether the neuron should be activated or not based on the weighted sum of its inputs.
 Activation functions introduce non-linearity, allowing neural networks to learn complex patterns and relationships in data.
 Common activation functions include Sigmoid, Hyperbolic Tangent (tanh), Rectified Linear Unit (ReLU), Leaky ReLU, and Softmax.
+- Adam
+  - Adam, short for "Adaptive Moment Estimation," is an optimization algorithm commonly used in machine learning for training deep neural networks.
+It combines the benefits of two other popular optimization methods, RMSprop and Momentum.
 # B
 - backpropagation
   - Backpropagation, short for "backward propagation of errors," is a supervised learning algorithm used in the training of artificial neural networks.
 It involves the iterative adjustment of the network's weights based on the difference between the predicted output and the actual target values.
 The process starts with a forward pass, where input data is fed through the network to generate predictions.
 The error is then calculated by comparing these predictions to the actual targets.
 In the backward pass, the error is propagated backward through the network, and the weights are updated using optimization techniques, such as gradient descent, to minimize the error.
 Backpropagation enables neural networks to learn and improve their performance by adjusting their internal parameters during the training process.